 This could be fear of snakes that a person does not face in his or her day to day life.
 However, phobias are the most common type of anxiety disorder.

 In the UK, an estimated 10 million people have phobias.
-The condition may affect both sexes and all ages and socioeconomic situations.
+The condition may affect all sexes, ages and socioeconomic situations.

 Complex phobias usually start later in life.
 Social phobia for example begins during teenage years and agoraphobia in the late teens to early twenties.
 These may last several years and if left untreated caused severe debility.
 Those with social phobias or with agoraphobia may be rendered unable to leave their homes at all.